Library Life: Week of Dec. 26

 <strong>Limestone Township Library District</strong>

+• Cooking with the Season: At 6 p.m.
+Monday on Facebook, join Austin to follow a recipe for potato/leek soup with sage oil.

 • Writer’s Group: At 6:30 p.m.
-Tuesday, join the monthly writing group meet up.
+Tuesday, the group will edit and critique each other’s work in the effort to become stronger writers.

+• STEAM Workshop: At 6 p.m.
+Wednesday, students entering kindergarten in 2022 are invited for engineering experiments with Legos.

 <strong>Manteno Public Library</strong>